 FSFA was built on a different premise — and built is the right word.

-Charles came to Florence as a student, fell into the city, and never left — spending years living and teaching here before co-founding FSFA twenty-two years ago.
+Charles came to Florence as a student, fell into the city, and never left — spending years living and teaching here before co-founding FSFA twenty-five years ago.
 Melania is Florentine: trained at the Accademia di Belle Arti di Firenze, she has taught there ever since.
 One crossed an ocean and stayed.
 One never had to choose at all.

 Together they founded a school that no outside operator could build.